baumannzone/playing-with-hugo/content/post/hello-hugo!.md

 **Methods and fields are accessed via dot notation**

-Accessing the Page Parameter "bar"
+Accessing the Page Parameter `bar`

     {{ .Params.bar }}